wf4ever/ro-manager/src/checklist/README.md

     at most `max` times (default unlimited).
     The value returned is a single element dictionary whose value is a list of dictionaries.

+*   Select base URI from results for processing of second pattern

+        gm1.usebaseuri(gm2, key)

+    Matches `gm1`, then matches `gm2` starting from the same grid position, with the base for URI reference resolution taken from the dictionary obtained by matching `gm1`.
+    The resulting dictionary is the merge of dictionaries obtained from both matches.

 # Grid matching primitives

 These primitives match (or fail to match) a single cell, and return a value accordingly.